A decision to save money doesn’t have to be life-changing or even involve sacrifice.

-It’s easy to get excited when the foods you like go on sale, but the real way to identify a bargain is to look at the per-unit price.
-In many cases, sale items are more expensive than products being sold at regular prices.
-So don’t fall for the hype.
+It’s easy to get excited when the foods you like go on sale, but the real way to identify a bargain is to look at the per-unit price that’s usually listed on the shelves.
+Sometimes, sale items are more expensive than products being sold at regular prices.
+So, don’t fall for the hype.

 What tricks do you use to save money day-to-day?
 Share with us in comments below or on our Facebook page.